charlotterao0987/Charlotte_Rao/part2.md

 ## (2) Creation of a user research protocol and completion of at least three interviews

+### Goals
+1. Evaluate if the storytelling narrative is clear enough
+2. Evaluate if the data visualizations effective in telling story
+3. Identify the unclear and confusing parts and what needs to be fixed

 ### Research questions:
 1. Have you heard about this story before?
 Do you understand what this story is about?
 2. What part of the presentation is confusing?